-For the years ended December 31, 2020 and 2019, the Group did not have customers that contributed to more than 10% of the operating revenue on the statement of comprehensive income.
+For the years ended December 31, 2021 and 2020, the Group did not have customers that contributed to more than 10% of the operating revenue on the statement of comprehensive income.

-Ares International Corp.
-Holding of marketable securities at the end of the period (not including subsidiaries, associates and joint ventures) For the year ended December 31, 2020
+Ares International Corp. and Subsidiaries Holding of marketable securities at the end of the period (not including subsidiaries, associates and joint ventures)

+Year ended December 31, 2021